Work for Impact BlogAll Categories

 Side Note: Inclusion is Key!

-Before we move on, it’s essential to note Diversity efforts should always go hand in hand with Inclusivity practices.
+Before we move on, its essential to note Diversity efforts should always go hand in hand with Inclusivity practices.
 How well your new diverse workforce is integrated into your teams is what guarantees success.
-Ensuring their contributions, presence and perspectives are valued and integrated into the company’s output from day one of hiring, even for short term remote hires is key.
+Ensuring their contributions, presence and perspectives are valued and integrated into the company's output from day one of hiring, even for short term remote hires is key.

 The reason for this is key is because diverse AND inclusive workplaces have significantly higher rates of productivity and increased financial benefits.
 Not only that, by respecting these unique inputs of all team members, companies will see how their diversity efforts truly deliver outstanding results and have a happier workforce overall.
 And word of mouth recommendations will always deliver the best talent in the end.